shivannis/xandr-docs-public/xandr-docs/bidders/quick-start-creative-buying-guide.md

 ## Audit criteria

 You will greatly increase the publishers you can reach if you have your creatives audited.
-Read the Creative Standards page in the UI (customer login required) to make sure your creatives are audited and ready to serve.
+Read the Creative Standards page in the UI to make sure your creatives are audited and ready to serve.

 ## Set up creatives